-The note written on the space above the G is an A and the one on the following line is a B. As you can see, the notes continue in order (A, B, C, D, E, F, and G) alternating lines and spaces:
+The note written on the space above G is an A. The one on the following line is a B. As you can see, the notes continue in order (A, B, C, D, E, F, and G), alternating lines and spaces:

 Using ledger lines, we can write notes higher than the G and lower than the D: